Fertilizing Containers: Tips for Feeding Plants in Pots

 1. …when you are filling your containers with potting mix.

-When you are starting your containers, incorporate fertilizer pellets into your potting mix.
+When starting your containers, incorporate fertilizer pellets into your potting mix.
 (If the potting mix contains fertilizer, skip this step.)
-You want “slow-release” fertilizer pellets that are coated with a polymer that lets them dissolve at varied rates; the thicker the coating, the longer it takes for the fertilizer in pellets to be released into the potting mix.
+You want “slow-release” fertilizer pellets coated with a polymer that lets them dissolve at varied rates; the thicker the coating, the longer it takes for the fertilizer in pellets to be released into the potting mix.
 Most brands feed plants for at least 60 days, but some supply a steady stream of nutrients for up to 120 days.
 Check the label on any product you buy for this information.

 Slow-release food is also available in organic form.
 Fish meal pellets are formulated similarly to synthetic fertilizers.
 Cotton seed meal, feather meal, and alfalfa pellets are other slow-release, organic choices.
 All feed plants for about 60 days.
 The alfalfa also contains a hormone, triacontanol, which promotes plant growth.